reapp/new-site/source/docs-animations.md

 #### Core concepts

 The Animated mixin uses the `this.context.theme.animations : object` to search for animations.
-Animations are function that take an object, like so: `{ index, state, ...extraProps }` and return an object with the following options:
+Animations are functions that take an object, like so: `{ index, state, ...extraProps }` and return an object with the following options: